 Other precautions for exercising in hot weather relate to blood sugar.
 High heat does not directly affect glucose levels, but it can lead to changes in one’s daily habits.
 For example, eating less or over exerting yourself without adjusting your medication can lead to hypoglycemia, whereas being less active and drinking sugar sweetened beverages or eating ice cream on a hot day can lead to hyperglycemia.
 Not wearing sunblock and getting a sunburn is an added stressor to the body that can also raise blood sugar levels.

 Summer also brings the desire to wear flip-flops and sandals.
 Perhaps you enjoy kicking off your shoes and walking around barefoot.
-Because of the risk associated with exposing the feet, the Canadian Diabetes Association suggests that people with diabetes should skip the "barefooting" part.
+Because of the risk associated with exposing the feet, Diabetes Canada suggests that people with diabetes should skip the "barefooting" part.
 Diminished ability to feel different sensations in the feet as well as poor wound healing due to poor circulation can cause problems.
 Daily foot care is important to check for blisters, cracks or other signs of injury.
 Use a moisturizer daily to keep dry skin from cracking.
 But don’t moisturize between the toes – that could encourage a fungal infection.

 Staying physically active is an important part of managing type 2 diabetes.